 (1) maternity and childbirth are considered essential health benefits.
 This means they are attached to every qualified policy under the Affordable Care Act.

 (2) pregnancy is a pre-existing condition, and you can purchase health insurance even when pregnant.
+Note: this is not supplemental pregnancy insurance as we describe in the next section.

 (3) provide a summary of benefits and estimated cost of a pregnancy.
 We’ve included an example here of an HMO Silver plan.
 So, this plan is a “middle of the road” plan between premiums and out of pocket costs.
 As you can see, a typical pregnancy might cost around $6,000 of out of pocket!

 While the addition of pregnancy and maternity coverage has been a game-changer for many families, you’d have to be living under a rock to know that premiums, deductibles, copays, and coinsurance on major medical insurance policies all have risen rapidly.
-Pre-existing and pregnancy inclusion attribute to the increase in these costs.
+Pre-existing conditions and pregnancy inclusion attribute to the increase in these costs.

 These increases, as we all are aware, makes having a baby expensive.
 Your deductible on your major medical is likely as high as a rocket zipping to the moon.
 However, not to worry.
 Next, we discuss those supplemental health insurance policies that will cover pregnancy and maternity costs.